The spa resort where European rebbes spent their summer vacations

 Before World War I, Marienbad was a popular resort for the highest rank of society.
 In 1907, the English king Edward VII and the Austrian emperor Franz Joseph had their so-called Meeting of the Monarchs there.

-“I toiveled my fingers this morning!” the rebbe replied and continued to eat with his fingers.
-Many years later, in 1967, when Opa visited the Belzer Rebbe’s grandson in Jerusalem, the rebbe served him fruit and told his assistant: “For a yekke you also need plates and a knife and fork.”
+“I toiveled my fingers this morning!” the rebbe replied, using the word for immersing oneself in the mikvah, and continued to eat with his fingers.
+Many years later, in 1967, when Opa visited the Belzer Rebbe’s grandson in Jerusalem, the rebbe served him fruit and told his assistant: “For a Yekke (a Jew of German origin) you also need plates and a knife and fork.”
 This suggests that the rebbe had heard about the exchange years earlier between his grandfather and Opa’s father in Marienbad.

 The decision, ultimately, was no: The ultra-Orthodox held that a Jewish government in Palestine built on any foundation other than the Torah would be blasphemous.
 Instead, they appealed to the British government to find a place of refuge for Jews among other colonies of the British Empire.